Chart Color Schemes

 Residential development activity is lower than average in Benalla Surrounds according to AreaSearch's national comparison of local real estate markets

-Benalla Surrounds has recorded approximately 15 residential properties granted approval each year over the past five financial years, totalling 76 homes.
+Benalla Surrounds has recorded approximately 15 residential properties granted approval per year over the past five financial years, totalling 76 homes.
 In FY26 so far, 5 approvals have been recorded.
-On average, around 1.9 new residents arrive per new home annually between FY21 and FY25.
-The average construction value of new properties is $400,000, slightly above the regional average.
+On average, 1.9 new residents arrive annually for each new home built between FY21 and FY25, indicating a balanced supply and demand in the area.
+New properties are constructed at an average expected cost of $400,000, slightly above the regional average.

-The estimated population per dwelling approval is 351 people.
-Given the expected stable or declining population, Benalla Surrounds may experience reduced housing pressure, potentially creating opportunities for buyers.
+The estimated population count is 351 people per dwelling approval, reflecting its quiet development environment.
+With population expected to remain stable or decline, Benalla Surrounds should experience reduced pressure on housing, potentially creating opportunities for buyers.

 Frequently Asked Questions - Development